 Can an 80 year old learn to play the piano?

 Most of our students are aged between 75 and 85 and thousands of students have learnt to play piano aged 80 and above, using the DecPlay 5 Step Formula.

 Can a 90 year old learn to play the piano?

-Learning piano aged 90 is very achievable using the DecPlay method, as demonstrated by a number of our students aged 90 to 93, who have learnt to play songs on piano incredibly quickly.
-This includes people like Jean who at age 91, learnt to play Amazing Grace on piano within 1 week of joining the DecPlay online piano course, 2 years after suffering a stroke that prevented her from being able to read music notation.
-To hear Jean explain her story and hear her play, go to https://decplay.com/inspiring-piano-story-jean-age91/
+Learning piano aged 90 is very achievable using the DecPlay method, as demonstrated by a number of our students aged 90 to 94, who have learnt to play songs on piano incredibly quickly.
+This includes people like Jean who at age 91, learnt to play Amazing Grace on piano within 1 week of joining the DecPlay online piano course, two years after suffering a stroke that prevented her from being able to read music notation.

 Harry was aged 90 when he learnt to play his first song on piano with DecPlay within 30 minutes.
 Watch the video where harry explains his experience of learning piano at https://decplay.com/learning-piano-age-90-harry/